Practicing Forgiveness through the Hawaiian Healing Practice of Ho’oponopono

 My writing has always been therapeutic.
 Whether journalling to myself, prayers to God, or writing a book to the world, it is an invaluable tool for me to process my emotions, choose forgiveness, and inspire others to live a life of true health, love, laughter, and freedom.

-This week I was reading Unleash Your Inner Money Babe: Uplevel Your Money Mindset and Manifest $1,000 In 21 Days by Kathrin Zenkin and I learned about a Hawaiian healing practiced called ho’oponopono.
+This week I was reading Unleash Your Inner Money Babe: Uplevel Your Money Mindset and Manifest $1,000 In 21 Days (amazon affiliate link) by Kathrin Zenkin and I learned about a Hawaiian healing practiced called ho’oponopono.
 I have done similar exercises in the past where I spoke or wrote about my anger or lack of forgiveness toward someone or something.
 I would then follow it by speaking an affirmation out loud, something like “I forgive you.
 I forgive me.
 I release you.
 I send you light and love.”

 The thing about forgiveness is that it is something we choose, multiple times and sometimes daily.
 It is something we do for self-care, self-love and ultimately for survival.
 It often has nothing to do with another person or situation.
 It is about releasing ourselves so that we can allow energy and love to flow into and through our lives.
 It is how we heal, how we grow and expand, and how we prosper.